Could living in Islamabad be all that bad?

 I started the guide after living in St Lucia, with my husband and two young children.
 Every time I mention living on an idyllic Caribbean island, everyone, without exception, sighs and tells me how wonderful that must have been.
 In fact, it was hot, lonely, frustrating and often very boring – as well as beautiful, fascinating, and ultimately life-enhancing.
 But had I not lived abroad before, I am not sure I could have lasted even the 20 months we lived there for.
 I wrote the book for all those women and men who move to a strange land – and then watch their partners walk out of the door to work, leaving them coping alone.

 Want to hear more from Clara?
-A great contributor in the expat community, not only buy her book before you make a move abroad but follow her blog too for some light-hearted fun, great reviews and the latest on her pending move to South Africa
+A great contributor in the expat community, not only buy her book before you make a move abroad but follow her blog too for some light-hearted fun, great reviews and her latest adventure

 Have you had any experience living in Islamabad, or have any events or disaster seen you need to flee your expat home and live life in limbo?
 Please comment below or get in touch email@example.com